-Current treatment processes at the Facility include thermal desorption, fuel blending (including phase separation), chemical and physical extraction, chemical oxidation/reduction, stabilization, fixation, microencapsulation, lab pack decommissioning, Perma-Fix processes (i.e., PF-I\ and PF-II\), treatment of hazardous debris in accordance with certain alternative treatment standards specified in 40 CFR 268.45, non-elementary neutralization, mercury amalgamation, treatment in drum rotators, and deactivation processes.
+Current treatment processes at the Facility include thermal desorption, fuel blending (including phase separation), chemical and physical extraction, chemical oxidation/reduction, stabilization, fixation, microencapsulation, lab pack decommissioning, Perma-Fix processes (i.e., PF-I and PF-II), treatment of hazardous debris in accordance with certain alternative treatment standards specified in 40 CFR 268.45, non-elementary neutralization, mercury amalgamation, treatment in drum rotators, and deactivation processes.
+The facility is currently permitted for the storage of Toxic Substances Control Act (TSCA) regulated polychlorinated biphenyl (PCB) waste by a storage approval issued by the United States Environmental Protection Agency (EPA) Region 4.
+After demonstration testing and EPA determination, PCB wastes will also be thermally treated in the PF-II process under 40 CFR 761.60(e) disposal approval, in addition to the RCRA wastes currently permitted for treatment in this unit.
 A summary of the treatment methods and storage locations is included as Table I-2.
 The Facility also conducts transfer facility operations for used oil regulated under Chapter 62-710, F.A.C. (and 40 CFR 279) and for mercury- containing devices regulated under Chapter 62-737, F.A.C.
 The treatment codes are listed in Table I-3.
 The process codes are listed in Table I-4.